Slobozhanskyi

 About Slobozhanskyi

-Slobozhanskyi National Nature Park is located in Kharkiv Oblast, northeastern Ukraine, protecting a landscape of forests, meadows, and river valleys in the historic Sloboda Ukraine region.
-Established in 2009, the park encompasses approximately 5,244 hectares of diverse habitats along the headwaters of streams feeding into the Seversky Donets basin.
-The park takes its name from the Sloboda, or 'free settlements,' established by Cossacks and settlers who colonized this frontier region in the seventeenth century, and preserves representative examples of the Left-Bank forest-steppe landscape.
+Slobozhanskyi National Nature Park is located in Kharkiv Oblast, northwestern Ukraine, protecting a landscape of forests, meadows, and river valleys in the historic Sloboda Ukraine region.
+Established in 2009, the park encompasses approximately 5,244 hectares of diverse habitats at the confluence of the Merla and Merchik Rivers.
+[1] The park takes its name from the sloboda, or free settlements, established by Cossacks and settlers who colonized this frontier region in the seventeenth century, and preserves representative examples of the Left-Bank forest-steppe landscape.

 Wildlife Ecosystems

 The park supports diverse wildlife typical of the forest-steppe transition zone.
-Mammals include roe deer, wild boar, European badgers, red foxes, and European hares.
+The European beaver is the park's symbol, with the Merla and Merchik river systems providing suitable habitat.
+[1] Other mammals include roe deer, wild boar, European badgers, red foxes, and European hares.
 The forests provide habitat for lesser spotted eagles, goshawks, and various woodpecker species.
 The meadows and field margins support populations of skylarks, corncrakes, and European ground squirrels.
-The waterways attract grey herons, kingfishers, and various duck species.
 Reptiles and amphibians include smooth snakes, fire-bellied toads, and tree frogs.
-The park's varied habitats support good insect diversity, with diverse butterfly and beetle communities.
+The park contains 51 rare animal species listed in Ukraine's Red Book.

 Flora Ecosystems

 The park's forests are dominated by oak with associates of lime, maple, and ash, typical of the Left-Bank forest-steppe zone.
-The forest understory includes hazel, spindle tree, and guelder rose, with a rich herb layer of spring-flowering plants.
-Remnant steppe grasslands on south-facing slopes feature feather grasses, wild sage, and flowering herbs.
-Wet meadows along the streams support orchids, marsh marigold, and various sedge species.
-Over 500 plant species have been documented, including several species listed in the Ukrainian Red Book that are at the limits of their geographical ranges in this transitional landscape.
+The right bank of the Merla River features natural maple-lime forest, while the left bank supports pine plantations alongside natural stands.
+[1] Wet meadows and an extensive complex of marshes, swamps, and approximately 200 forest lakes create rich wetland habitat.
+Remnant steppe grasslands on south-facing slopes feature feather grasses and flowering herbs.
+Over 500 plant species have been documented, including several species listed in the Ukrainian Red Book.

 Geology